tejasnarwade/gsoc-proposals/README.md

    - Open a **draft** pull request to this repository and continue editing your proposal,
    - When you think it's ready, mark the PR as "Ready for review".
 4. If the PR is ready for review at least one week before Google's submission deadline we may add comments to it to help you to improve it.
-5. Create the submission on the GSoC platform and upload the PDF exported provided as a comment on your PR.
+5. Create the submission on the GSoC platform and upload the PDF exported provided as status check on your PR.

 ## Acknowledgements